AlexsLemonade/OpenScPCA-nf/README.md

 The GHA workflow will run automatically when a new release tag is created, which will include the following steps:

-1. Run the `simulate` entry point to create simulated SCE objects for the OpenScPCA project.
+1. Run the workflow using the `simulate` entry point to create simulated SCE objects for the OpenScPCA project.
 2. Run the main workflow using the simulated data.
 3. Run the main workflow using the real ScPCA data.
 4. Upload all Nextflow logs, traces, and html run reports to `s3://openscpca-nf-data/logs/full/`, organized by date.